awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/scc-srt-output-captions.md

 ## How to specify multiple captions tracks<a name="multilang-scc-srt-output-captions"></a>

-Specify all tracks in the same output by creating one group of captions settings for each track\.
-They will appear in the list of settings groups as **Captions 1**, **Captions 2**, and so forth\.
-In each group of settings, choose the captions selector under **Captions source** that is set up for the track that you want to include\.
+ For each SRT, SCC or SMI output you must have one output per caption selector\.
+In the caption output, choose the captions selector under **Captions source** that is set up for the track that you want to include\.
+They will appear in the list of settings groups as **Captions Selector 1**, **Captions Selector 2**, and so forth\.